lnxchk/HadoopCookbook/README.md

 ## Default recipe

-* requires the java cookbook
+* requires the java and yum cookbooks

 * sets up the dependencies for the Cloudera RPM repository, the .repo file and the RPM keys

 * installs the base hadoop package, assuming hadoop-0.20

+## Apache_hadoop recipe

+* pulls the tar files from apaches repo, rather than prebuilt rpms.  uses /usr/lib/hadoop as the location of the install to correspond with the cloudera rpms, but that could be changed.

+* This doesn't include start scripts or anything really fancy.
+I just added it as an alternative to the cloudera packages.
+If you choose to use it, read through the recipe and change things like the mirror you're using and the file versions.

 ## Namenode recipe

 * installs the namenode and secondarynamenode packages

-* *will eventually also set up the services*
+* runs a couple of templated files out with settings in the attributes right now

 ## Jobtracker recipe

 * installs the jobtracker package

-* *will eventually also set up the service*

 ## Worker recipe

 * installs the tasktracker and datanode packages, as hadoop datanodes should always also be task nodes

-* *will eventually also set up the services*

 ## Hadoop_user recipe

 * creates a hadoop user to own the files, hold the ssh keys for communicating in the cluster, and run the java processes

+* cloudera's packages also use a mapred user and a hdfs user. they are installed with the rpms, but their responsibilities are set in /etc/default/hadoop-0.20.
+For this version, I've replaced them to streamline the permissions on all of the directories.

 ## work to do

-* setting up the services so they can be called by chef runs when config files change
+* potentially set up the services so they can be called by chef runs when config files change. not sure i would necessarily make use of it that way for the namenode and secondarynamenode.
+The tasktracker and datanode processes should be ok to do that with though.

-* adding config files and templates that would necessarily need to be configured to the specific cluster, like hdfs-site.xml and mapred-site.xml

-* potentially add a data bag to allow for locking down of the specific hadoop version
+* potentially add a data bag to allow for locking down of the specific hadoop version, or otherwise rework how the attributes are set up. jtimberman recommends looking at the aws cookbook, specifically the ebs_volume stuff

-* possibly add the ssh keys for the hadoop user, at least include instructions on how-to and possibly commented skeleton code
+* dealing with the ssh keys for the hadoop user.  there is some skeleton code there in the user recipe now.

+* debian / ubuntu WAT.
+I don't really know anything anymore about how debian and debian-like systems are set up, so assume that only the default recipe works on those systems right now, since that support was all that was in the original community version of this cookbook.